SpecularDwarf69/WarTorn_Modkit/README.md

 - a base for anyone who wants to keep experimenting with maps, Blueprint mods, or UE4SS tooling
 - a record of what already worked, what partly worked, and what turned out to be unstable

-So no, I would not treat this like an actively maintained toolkit anymore.
+I wouldn't treat this as an actively maintained toolkit/idea anymore.
 But I still think it is useful enough to keep around in case someone wants to pick it up later.

 ## Current State

-Right now this repo is best at:

-- map work in an editable `UE 4.27` project
-- cooked Blueprint logic mods loaded through `BPModLoader`
-- reverse-engineering notes pulled from live actor dumps and extracted assets
-- small UE4SS helper mods for debugging and command experiments
+It's useful for debugging, it has the support/mods to run commands from the admin menu.

 What is still rough:

-- custom vehicle spawning
-- some console-hook experiments
-- anything that depends on War-Torn's private runtime flow instead of plain cooked content

-Short version: maps and Blueprint logic are the parts I would trust the most.
-Vehicle and runtime tooling is still very much "I was figuring this out as I went."
+ - almost everything

 ## What Is In Here